-Chemotherapy (chemo) is the use of anti-cancer drugs delivered through a vein (IV) or, rarely, by mouth in the form of pills.
-These drugs enter the bloodstream and affect cancer cells in all parts of the body, which makes this treatment useful for cancers that are likely to have spread.
+Chemotherapy (chemo) is the use of drugs to treat cancer.
+The drugs are usually given into a vein (IV) and can affect cancer cells in all parts of the body, which makes this treatment useful for cancers that are likely to have spread.

-Chemo is an important part of treatment for just about all patients with Ewing tumors.
+Chemo is an important part of treatment for almost all patients with Ewing tumors (Ewing sarcomas).
 It is typically the first treatment given, followed by surgery and/or radiation therapy.
-More chemo is often given after the surgery and/or radiation is done.
+More chemo is often given after surgery and/or radiation.

-As noted in the section “How are Ewing tumors staged?”, even patients with localized Ewing tumors, who have no obvious cancer spread in bone marrow samples or on imaging tests, are likely to have areas of cancer spread that are too small to be found with these tests.
-If these patients do not get chemotherapy, these small metastases would eventually develop into larger tumors.
+As noted in Ewing Tumor Stages, even patients with localized Ewing tumors, who have no obvious cancer spread shown on imaging tests or in bone marrow biopsy samples, are likely to have very small areas of cancer spread (micrometastases).
+If chemotherapy isn't given, these small metastases eventually would develop into larger tumors.

-Soon after the Ewing tumor is diagnosed (but before starting chemo), the doctor may suggest putting a catheter (a thin, soft tube) into a large vein in the patient’s chest.
+Soon after the Ewing tumor is diagnosed (but before starting chemo), the doctor may suggest surgery to put a catheter (a thin, soft tube) into a large vein in the patient’s chest.
 This is sometimes called a venous access device (VAD) or central venous catheter (CVC).
-The catheter is inserted surgically while the patient is under general anesthesia (in a deep sleep).
 One end of the catheter stays in the vein, while the other end lies just under or outside the skin.
-This lets the healthcare team give chemo and other drugs and to draw blood samples without having to stick needles into the veins each time.
-The catheter usually stays in place for several months, and can make having chemo less painful.
-If such a device is used in your child, the health care team will teach you how to care for it to reduce the risk of problems such as infections.
+The catheter usually stays in place for several months, letting the health care team give drugs and draw blood samples without having to stick needles into the veins each time.
+If you or your child gets such a device, the health care team will teach you how to care for it to reduce the risk of problems such as infections.

 Children tend to have less severe side effects from chemo than adults and often recover from side effects more quickly.
 This is why doctors can often give them higher doses of chemo to kill the tumor.

-General side effects: Side effects common to many chemo drugs include:
+Common side effects of many chemo drugs include:

 Most of these side effects tend to go away after treatment is finished.
 There are often ways to lessen them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting, or to help get blood cell counts back to normal levels.
 Be sure to discuss any questions you have about side effects with the cancer care team.

-Side effects of certain drugs: Along with the effects listed above, certain chemo drugs can have specific side effects.
+Along with the effects listed above, certain chemo drugs can have specific side effects:

-Some chemo drugs can affect your (child’s) ability to have children later in life.
-Talk to your (or your child’s) cancer care team about the risks of infertility with treatment, and ask if there are options for preserving fertility, such as sperm banking or ovarian tissue banking.
+Some chemo drugs can affect your (child’s) ability to have children (fertility) later in life.
+Talk to the cancer care team about the possible effects of treatment on fertility, and ask if there are options for preserving fertility, such as sperm banking or ovarian tissue banking.

-For more on the possible late or long-term side effects of chemo, including infertility and second cancers, see “What happens after treatment for Ewing tumors?”
+For more on the possible late or long-term side effects of chemo, including infertility and second cancers, see Living as a Ewing Tumor Survivor.

-Tests to check for chemo side effects: Before each treatment, your (child’s) doctor will check lab test results to be sure the liver, kidney, and bone marrow are working well.
+Tests to check for chemo side effects: Before each treatment, lab tests will be done to be sure the liver, kidney, and bone marrow are working well.
 If not, chemo may need to be delayed or the doses reduced.